apache/dubbo-website/content/en/contact/committer/release-guide/java-sdk.md

 The Apache Dubbo team is pleased to announce that the 2.6.6 has just been released.

-Apache Dubbo™  is a high-performance, java based, open source RPC framework.
-Dubbo offers three key functionalities, which include interface based remote call, fault tolerance & load balancing, and automatic service registration & discovery.
+Apache Dubbo™  is a high-performance, java-based, open-source RPC framework.
+Dubbo offers three key functionalities, which include interface-based remote call, fault tolerance & load balancing, and automatic service registration & discovery.

 Both the source release[1] and the maven binary release[2] are available